oychao/gulp-chord-cache/README.md

 ## Why gulp-chord-cache

-Normally in gulp watch tasks, if one single file changed every watched files will be handled in a triggered task.
+Normally in gulp watch tasks, if one single file changed every watched file will be handled in a triggered task.

 For example, compiling all files is unnecessary and inefficient because only one file is changed in most cases.